 The execution order of the hooks is independent of the order the hooks appear in the program file, except for hooks of the same type.
 Hooks of the same type are executed in the order they appear in the file.

-When the program is loaded, the following happens:
+Figure 1 shows which hooks are run when the program is loaded, started, and stopped.